- The Popski Story

 Welcome to the Friends of Popski's Private Army website, the online part of the PPA Memorial, made possible by the Trooper Pat Blake Memorial Grant in 2010.
 If you are new to the Popski Story, then start here.
 If you are looking for information about a PPA veteran then start here.
 Enjoy!

-1 APRIL 2014 - NEXT EVENT: The details for our next event, on Saturday 17 May, are now available here.
-This will be our third PPA Wixoe Remembrance Event, with the unveiling and dedication of The Wixoe Memorial to Popski and Pamela.
-Additionally, to accompany the event details, we have illustrated the whole story of all the memorials to Popski and his men, from 1952 to the present, including Pamela's involvement, leading up to the creation of The Wixoe Memorial to Popski and Pamela.
+18 MAY 2014 - THE WIXOE MEMORIAL TO POPSKI AND PAMELA - UNVEILING A GREAT SUCCESS: The details of this event, held on Saturday 17 May, are here.
+This was our third PPA Wixoe Remembrance Event, attended by over 50 people who came to see the unveiling and dedication of the magnificent Wixoe Memorial to Popski and Pamela.
+Additionally we have illustrated the whole story of all the memorials to Popski and his men, from 1952 to the present, including Pamela's involvement, leading up to the creation of The Wixoe Memorial to Popski and Pamela.

 |Major John Campbell MC*